 The Edmonton Synchronized Skating Club has a long and proud history of representing Edmonton and Western Canada at the National and International Level.
 Formed in 1979, the club was home to the first synchronized skating team in Alberta and one of the first in Western Canada.
 The club is recognized throughout Canada for its excellence and outstanding achievements in synchronized skating.

-The Edmonton Synchronized Skating Club is home to six skating teams; Beginner II, Elementary, Juvenile, Pre-Novice, Open, and Adult II.
-We also run a learn-to-skate program.
+The Edmonton Synchronized Skating Club is home to six skating teams; Beginner I, Elementary, Juvenile, Pre-Novice, Intermediate, and Adult I. We also run a learn-to-skate program.
 Representing Edmonton, the City of Champions, the Edmonton Synchronized Skating Club provides skaters the opportunity to compete at a provincial, national and international level.
 Their primary goal is to have fun, grow as young athletes and succeed as team players.

 “First you are a part of it, then it becomes a part of you” – Anonymous